scaleoutsean/longhorny/README.md

 The same goes for site failover and failback.
 10 seconds to failover, 10 seconds to failback (sync-back time is change- and network-dependent, but if not much has changed at the remote site, you may be able to sync back in 5 minutes).

+If you don't want to read the whole page:

+- There's a minimalistic tutorial in [tutorial.md](./tutorial.md)
+- If you prefer videos, there's a [5m11s video](https://rumble.com/v513r8w-project-longhorny.html) with main features

 ## What you **need to know**

 **The recommended action is `--list`**, while the rest may or may not work for you.
 While basic care has been taken to avoid creating problems, I am the only person who wrote and tested this script so far, so I wouldn't run configuration-modifying actions against production clusters without prior testing.
 I myself only need the `list` action - okay, I need `mismatched` and `report` actions as well - while the others were added as convenience but may not be rock-solid.